 The Five Precepts and Ethical Foundation of the Masters: About Peace and Ahimsa Ethics According to Jainism and the Sant Tradition of India: "Non-violence and compassion towards all living beings are fundamental principals in a spiritual life."
 (Dr. Jagessar Das) "Be gentle of heart and fill your mind with compassion if you want to attain the supreme purpose of life."
 (Swami Ji Maharaj, Sar Bachan Poetry) "Do not keep any ill feelings in your mind.
 Kindly heed my request and shun such thoughts."
 (Guru Kabir) "Lord Mahavira knew that is impossible to attain liberation and well-being of the self without morality and observance of discipline.
 Thus he declared: 'Restraint (Sheela, life of moral rectitude) is the ladder to liberation.'"
 (Swami Santsevi Ji, Harmony Of All Religions) "Right Vision or Faith (Samyak Darshana), Right Knowledge (Samyak Gyana), and Right Conduct (Samyak Charitra) -- constitutes the path to liberation.
 These are known as the triple gems (or jewels) of Jainism and hence also known as Ratnatraya.
 These three are essential for the soul to evolve spiritually."
-(Wikipedia entry on Jainism) -- The Five Precepts and Ethical Foundation of the Masters: About Peace and Ahimsa Ethics According to Jainism and the Sant Tradition of India -- Readings from World Scriptures and Spiritual Masters Accompanied Musically by Indian Classical Ragas (Flute and Tablas): Spiritual Awakening Radio Podcast -- Program Length: 60 Minutes.
-Click to Begin Streaming [via Tumblr]:
+(Wikipedia entry on Jainism) -- The Five Precepts and Ethical Foundation of the Masters: About Peace and Ahimsa Ethics According to Jainism and the Sant Tradition of India -- Readings from World Scriptures and Spiritual Masters Accompanied Musically by Indian Classical Ragas (Flute and Tablas): Spiritual Awakening Radio Podcast -- Click to Listen [@ Tumblr]:

 Sant Mat Satsang Podcast: Dadu the Compassionate Mystic, Part 1: An Introduction -- Some Background on Sant Dadu Dayal, His Teachings and Mystic Poetry.
 Dadu is one of my all-time favorite classic Sants of India.
 He was a great poet-mystic and spiritual Master of Divine Light, Sound, and Nirguna Bhakti (devotion to the Formless God) from Rajasthan in the tradition of Kabir.
 Anyone who studies his teachings will encounter a very genuine, pure version of Sant Mat with the perfect balance of God and guru bhakti, love and mysticism.

 One does not have to be "bookish" to follow this Path of the Masters, but it is a great blessing to be informed by the classic Sants of India and their spiritual classics.
 Kabir, Nanak, Ravidas, Namdev, Dariya Sahib of Bihar, Tulsi Sahib of Hathras, Sant Radhasoami Sahib, Maharshi Mehi, and Sant Dadu Dayal are all major figures in this Way of the Lover and the Beloved.
 They are the founders of the living Guru-lineages that have made initiation into Inner Light and Sound Meditation possible for countless souls during this Kali Yuga, this vast epoch of time.
 All have composed from-the-heart mystic poetry that help one to better understand the teachings of the Masters from a more holistic, traditional Indian perspective.
 If you enjoy Rumi, make room for these great souls who, like Rumi, have also helped to uplift the destiny of humanity.
-The Sant Mat Satsang Podcast -- Program Length: 10 Minutes.
-Click to Listen [via Tumblr]:
+The Sant Mat Satsang Podcast -- Click to Listen [@ Tumblr]:

 Sant Mat Satsang Podcast: Dadu the Compassionate Mystic, Part 2: Teachings of Dadu; On the Origin of the Maha-Mantra "Satya Raam", and the Bhakti (Love) Mystic Poetry of Sant Dadu.
 Sant Dadu Dayal proclaimed the unity of Divine Life -- Self -- Existent and Eternal -- the One Existence from which all existences are drawn, in which all things live and unto which all existences return.
 We are apt to look upon all physical objects as having an independent reality of their own.
 But our conception of physical forms as self-existent objects without the realization of the One Source of all life is due to a lack of true knowledge.

-Sant Mat Satsang PODcast 8-23-12: Evidence that Jesus and the Original Aramaic Christians Were Vegetarians or Vegans -- Research into the question of the vegetarian diet, Jesus and the original Christian movement of Palestine is presented.
+Sant Mat Satsang PODcast: Evidence that Jesus and the Original Aramaic Christians Were Vegetarians or Vegans -- A Vegetarian Jesus and Apostles at the Beginning of Christianity, and, The Gospels of the Ebionites -- Research into the question of the vegetarian diet, Jesus and the original Christian movement of Palestine is presented.
 The first Christians, also known as Ebionites or Nazoreans were not only kosher, but strictly adhered to a vegetarian diet.
 The largest surviving collection of Ebionite scriptures are, "The Clementine Homilies", and, "The Recognitions of Clement".
 Those are vegetarian gospels and condemn animal sacrifice in any form.
 It says in the "Book of Homilies" that God does not want animals killed at all (3.45), and condemns those who eat meat (7.4, 7.8).
 And these passages below also show their diet was vegan (no eggs, no dairy, no animal products, period).
 The Ebionite or Hebrew Gospel quotes Jesus as saying, "I have come to abolish the sacrifices, and if you cease not from sacrificing, my wrath will not cease from you".
 (Panarion 30.16.5) Peter said, "I live on olives and bread to which I rarely only add vegetables." ("Clementine Homilies" 12,6; also see, Recognitions 7,6) "And happiness is found in the practice of virtue.
 Accordingly, the Apostle Matthew partook of seeds, and nuts, hard-shelled fruits, and vegetables, without flesh."
 (Clement of Alexandria, "The Instructor", book 2, chapter 1) "John never ate meat."
 (Church historian Hegesipp according to Eusebius, "History of the Church" II 2:3) "James, the brother of the Lord, lived on seeds and plants and touched neither meat nor wine." ("Epistulae ad Faustum" XXII, 3) "James, the brother of the Lord was holy from his mothers womb; and he drank no wine nor strong drink, nor did he eat flesh."
 (Hegesippus, quoted in, "The Church History of Eusebius", book 2, chapter 23) And James became the successor of Christ and next leader of the Jesus Movement!
 The Gospel of Thomas, Saying 12: "The disciples said to Jesus, 'We are aware that you will depart from us.
 Who will be our leader?'
 Jesus said to him, 'No matter where you come, it is to James the Just that you shall go, for whose sake heaven and earth have come to exist.'"
 Some who oppose traditional Sant Mat, including certain quasi "Western Light and Sound groups", sometimes make propaganda by citing passages from the New Testament about eating meat.
 They falsely argue that, in their view, "Jesus ate meat and therefore we should eat meat too".
 This is put to rest and dealt with rather thoroughly as we explore the teachings of the Hebrew Christians.
 Those in Jerusalem -- Jesus's own family and spiritual successors headed by the Apostle James -- the brother of Jesus and next leader of the Aramaic-speaking Jerusalem Community -- were vegetarians.
 They disagreed with Paul's sect about diet.
-They also composed their own Gospels, and you'll get to hear some readings from them. ♥ Be Vegan ♥ Make Peace ♥ Peace Begins On Our Plate ♥ [via Blog Talk Radio]:
+They also composed their own Gospels, and you'll get to hear some readings from them. ♥ Be Vegan ♥ Make Peace ♥ Peace Begins On Our Plate ♥ [@ Youtube]: